openenclave/openenclave/reproducible/README.md

 ```
 and later pulled, or just used locally.

-To build the openenclave sdk
+To build the Open Enclave SDK
 ```
    ./build_openenclave.sh -o ~/result
 ```